James L. Jones: Advocate for Iranian dissidents

 In March 2013, Jones was quoted comparing the conditions for Iranians in a US camp in Iraq with the conditions of detention for captives held in the Guantanamo Bay detention camps.
 While addressing the Iranian American Cultural Society of Michigan, Jones said Guantanamo captives "are treated far better" than the Iranian internees.
 Jones criticized other aspects of the Obama administration's policy on Iran.
 Foreign Policy magazine noted that Jones had not volunteered whether he had been paid for this speaking engagement.

+Middle East consultancy

+In March 2017, Jones reportedly began working as a paid consultant for the Ministry of Defense (Saudi Arabia).
+In 2019, he began working for the government of Libya, but stopped after a few months at the request of the State Department.

 Personal life

 Former Secretary of Defense William Cohen, who hired Jones as his military assistant, said that Jones has a placid demeanor and a "methodical approach to problems—he's able to view issues at both the strategic and tactical level".

 Jones was also responsible for convincing country music artist Toby Keith that he should record and publish his popular concert hit "Courtesy of the Red, White, & Blue (The Angry American)".

+Jones is married.
+He and his wife Diane are the parents of three sons and one daughter.